-- Continue implementation of programs to improve instream flows in the Salmon and Clearwater River basins. - Pursue opportunities for partnerships with local water users and other stakeholders to implement programs that improve instream flows and support local economies.
+- Continue implementation of programs to improve instream flowsaddress aquatic species concerns in the Salmon and Clearwater River basins. - Pursue opportunities for partnerships with local water users and other stakeholders to implement programs that improve instream flowsaddress aquatic species concerns and support local economies.

-- Number and scope of instream flow improvement projects implemented. - Number of participants in instream flow improvement projects. - Degree of habitat improvement resulting from instream flow programs.
+- Number and scope of instream flowof aquatic species improvement projects implemented. - Number of participants in instream flow improvement projects. - Degree of habitat-improvement resulting from instream flowaquatic species programs.